Jarlvanerp/Sovon-vogelonderzoek/README.md

   you need to link this yourself.
 I dont have a data base clear fields (this is to clear all the fields.

+(the just "sovon" files are the new, and the best ones)

 hopefully this is enough information for everyone :)